 According to Monroe (2003:257) "Indeed, cost is probably the least important factor to consider when setting product or services prices."
 Looking at it from the accountants' point of view, it is noted that there is no direct relationship between selling price and product costs, because of competition and elasticity of consumer demand (ICAN 2006:469, Lucey 1997:306).
 Cardinaels et al (2004) observed that the more accurate cost data means that participants with activity based costing would be more likely to detect and filter competitors' prices when these prices are a poor reflection of actual costs than would participants with biased cost data.
-Consequently, prices under activity based costing are likely to be based on more accurate cost data (Ashton 1976; Briers et al. 1997) rather than on less relevant market feedback.

-2.2.5.
+2.10.
 Product Price and Competitors Price